Welcome

 Throughout these years I eventually focused on storytelling within the medium of painting; I also began my Doctoral Thesis (PhD) on this topic, which changed into an ontological interrogation about “Painting and Digital Technologies” (Elisabeth von Samsonow, Felicitas Thun-Hohenstein, 2011-2015).

-The PhD thesis led to my curatorial work and to art writing — but also got me to expand my analog works to include digital processes.
-My final drawings and paintings rarely show their underlying digital roots; these are often based on my self-coded prototyping environment which enables image and video abstractions (based on the Processing programming environment), and a robotic plotting device to be used for rendering certain parts onto paper or canvas.
+The final drawings and paintings that use such processes rarely show their underlying digital roots; these are often based on my self-coded prototyping environment (see image below).
+It enables image and video abstractions (based on the Processing programming environment), and a robotic plotting device to be used for rendering certain parts onto paper or canvas.
 This results in an analog figuration that’s natively based in geometric abstraction – while keeping an analog exterior.

 Contact | Gallery Collaborations | Subscribe to my Newsletter | Press Photos